Frequently Asked Questions

 Data Collection and Management

 While the WRMP can inform several stages of the adaptive management process that support shovel-ready projects, it is not a program directly tied to project implementation.
 Most of the WRMP’s expected impact will be in the “Evaluate” stage as well as at the final stages post-construction when monitoring begins.
 As WRMP data are brought into the data management system, those outputs can then directly inform future restoration projects on the ground.
-The lessons learned regarding the efficacy of restoration designs, evidenced through comparable monitoring, will inform planning to advance the shovel-readiness of proposed projects.
+The lessons learned regarding the efficacy of restoration designs, evidenced through comparable monitoring, can inform planning to advance the shovel-readiness of proposed projects.

 What monitoring is the WRMP currently doing?